How to Start a WiFi Hotspot Business

 - AR9558 700mhz Processor

 - Backwards Compatible with OM2P

 I have not tested this unit yet but taking into account the performance of other Open-Mesh equipment I expect it should be very good.
 It is more expensive than the OM2P routers but is much more powerful and can support more users.
 The 5Ghz support is a big advantage as 5Ghz is being incorporated into more devices such as laptops and smartphones.

 You can see a full list of the specifications on Amazon.

 Other WiFi Equipment To Consider

-Although the Open-Mesh OM2 routers have been mentioned throughout this page it does not mean that they are the only WiFi router that can be used to create a paid for WiFi hotspot.
-Another popular manufacture of WISP (Wireless Internet Service Provider) equipment is Ubiquiti, their products fall in to the same price range with similar functionality and can be used with the Cloudtrax WiFi hotspot management system.
+Although the Open-Mesh OM2 routers have been mentioned throughout this page it does not mean that they are the only WiFi router that can be used to create a paid-for WiFi hotspot.
+Another popular manufacturer of WISP (Wireless Internet Service Provider) equipment is Ubiquiti.
+Their products fall into the same price range with similar functionality and can be used with the Cloudtrax WiFi hotspot management system.

 © 2013 SpaceShanty